 From 2007 to 2014, Chief Wilford was identified as contract “Key Staff” by DHS while under subcontract to provide subject matter expertise, technical writing and editing to work groups sponsored by the National Integration Center (NIC) that provides the national guidelines and standards for the implementation of NIMS.
 Since 2012 he has been providing direct doctrine and resource typing assistance in the areas of Aviation Management, Emergency Management, and Incident Management.
-In addition to “resource-typing” nearly one-hundred positions for Emergency Operations Centers (EOCs) and on-scene ICS positions and resources, he is the primary editor of the Emergency Responder Field Operations Guide (ER-FOG) under review, the draft Multi-Agency Coordination Guide, the Area Command Guide, the model Position Task Books under development, and the NIMS ICS Qualifications Guide for all ICS positions.
+In addition to “resource-typing” nearly one-hundred positions for Emergency Operations Centers (EOCs) and on-scene ICS positions and resources, he is the primary editor of the Emergency Responder Field Operations Guide (ER-FOG), the draft Multi-Agency Coordination Guide, the Area Command Guide, the model Position Task Books under development, and the NIMS ICS Qualifications Guide for all ICS positions.

 Chief Wilford’s nationally recognized high level of expertise was developed during his career of over thirty-years with the Kern County Fire Department, a fast-paced, large All-Hazards fire department located in California.
 His expertise and experience is highlighted by possessing:

 - Chief Officer rank with 36 years of experience in firefighting operations and All-Hazards incidents